 A Guide to the Quilotoa Crater Loop, Ecuador by Kathy Jarvis on 21st June, 2019 Kathy, Andean Trails’ director since 1998, was in Ecuador recently checking some of our walking options.
 She writes: “I recommend taking a few days to explore the Quilotoa area on your journey through Ecuador.
 The Quilotoa Area This is a beautiful remote farming area home to the indigenous Kichwa community of Tigua.
 The …

-Ecuador Honeymoon Holiday Ideas by Alan Lyall on 14th June, 2019 Are you a nature lover, adventure seeker and culture enthusiast looking for that special honeymoon?
+Ecuador Honeymoon Holiday Ideas by Kathy Jarvis on 14th June, 2019 Are you a nature lover, adventure seeker and culture enthusiast looking for that special honeymoon?
 Well, Ecuador might just fit the bill.
 Sitting on the Equator in South America, this small country offers incredible diversity from the spectacular scenery of the mountains and volcanoes of the Andes to the rugged Pacific coast, from the unique …